Kooman and Dimond

-Kooman and Dimond (Michael Kooman and Christopher Dimond) are Emmy nominated songwriters for the stage and screen.* Their television work includes the Disney Junior series Vampirina and the Netflix series Ridley Jones.* Their stage musicals include Romantics Anonymous (written with Emma Rice and premiered at Shakespeare's Globe), The Noteworthy Life of Howard Barnes (and its subsequent world premiere recording), Dani Girl, Judge Jackie: Disorder in the Court, and Orphie & The Book of Heroes.
+Kooman and Dimond (Michael Kooman and Christopher Dimond) are Emmy nominated songwriters for the stage and screen.
+Their television work includes the Disney Junior series Vampirina and the Netflix series Ridley Jones.* Their stage musicals include Romantics Anonymous (written with Emma Rice and premiered at Shakespeare's Globe), The Noteworthy Life of Howard Barnes (and its subsequent world premiere recording), Dani Girl, Judge Jackie: Disorder in the Court, and Orphie & The Book of Heroes.
 They are also known for their cabaret material (and subsequent YouTube following); and their album Out of Our Heads, released in 2011.

 Background

-Both natives of Pennsylvania, Michael and Chris met and began working together under the tutelage of Milan Stitt at Carnegie Mellon University in 2006.
+Michael Kooman and Christopher Dimond, both natives of Pennsylvania, met and began working together under the tutelage of Milan Stitt at Carnegie Mellon University in 2006.

-They have been awarded the prestigious 2013 Fred Ebb Award, a Jonathan Larson Grant, and were awarded the first Lorenz Hart Award by the ASCAP Foundation.
+The pair have been awarded the prestigious 2013 Fred Ebb Award, a Jonathan Larson Grant, and were awarded the first Lorenz Hart Award by the ASCAP Foundation.
 They attended the Johnny Mercer Songwriting Workshop (where they studied with Andrew Lippa and Craig Carnelia), and were fellows at the O'Neill Musical Theater Conference.
 They studied with Lynn Ahrens and Stephen Flaherty through the 2009–10 Dramatists Guild of America Fellowship.